[Feature] How spies use women to steal EU secrets

 Already a member?

-The term 'honey-trap' was popularised by Cold War-era novelists, writing about Russian agents who seduced and blackmailed Western men.
+The term 'honey-trap' was popularised by Cold War-era novelists, writing about Russian agents who seduced Western men.

 But sex was still being used to steal secrets in today's Cold Wars, according to two European former counter-intelligence officers and one active one, who have all worked in the EU capital, interviewed by EUobserver.